CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

     }
     ```

-3. To enable proper navigation within the AppEngine Launchpad, the plugin must utilize either `computec.appengine.uicore.plugin.m.PluginRouter` or `computec.appengine.uicore.plugin.f.PluginRouter`.
+3. To enable proper navigation within the CompuTec AppEngine Launchpad, the plugin must utilize either `computec.appengine.uicore.plugin.m.PluginRouter` or `computec.appengine.uicore.plugin.f.PluginRouter`.
 These extend `sap.m.routing.Router` and `sap.f.routing.Router`, respectively.
 The desired router can be specified in the manifest.json file.

     ```json
     {